goat-community/goat-docs/docs/toolbox/geoanalysis/correlation.md

 :::

-## 2. Which planning questions can be answered?
+## 2. Which tasks can be fulfilled?

+TODO: adjust text to tasks instead of planning questions.

 Among others, the Accessibility and Population Density Heatmap can be used to answer the following planning questions:
 - Which areas have an accessibility surplus?